 Getting Started: What do you Need?

 You should know that there are two broad categories of projector mounts: those that are designed to mount any projector you’ve stumbled into owning, and those designed for your specific make/model or brand.
+With that in mind, we’ve compiled a list of some of the best mounts to help you make the right choice.
 It’s very easy to tell which is which, however, because those that aren’t universal won’t have universal in the title.
 The best way to tell if a universal mount is going to work for your projector is to either 1) review the product page or 2) find a universal mount and verify it will work by measuring it against the screw pattern on your projector.

 Take the DYNAVISTA Full Motion Universal Ceiling Projector, for instance.
 This clever design has multiple swiveling arms and a spiral screw-fastening pattern that allows you to connect almost any screw pattern to the unit.
 If you can look at the screw pattern on your projector and visualize how this mount could be configured to work, there’s a pretty good chance it’s going to fit.
 After all, that’s what the term “universal” means.

-The plot thickens, however, when investigating the Mount Factory Universal Low Profile Ceiling Projector Mount.
+The plot thickens, however, when investigating the Mount Factory Universal Extendable Ceiling Projector.
 This unit claims to be universal, but you can see that it has 4 screw holes that don’t move.
 It does have a spiral of different positions for the screws to go, but this may not work for all projectors.

 So what’s going on here?
 There is a certain kind of “universal” that means “fits standard screw patterns”, and a whole separate category of “universal” that means “adjustable to any screw pattern”.
 If there isn’t a specific projector mount advertised to fit your projector, you want the adjustable kind of universal mount.
 Either way, keep the receipt and you’ll be fine.
 As soon as your mount comes in, and before you start to think about installing it, stop and make sure it fits your projector’s screw pattern.